vemund0507/SDG-ontology-visualizer/README.md

 2. Add your valid GraphDB license file to the `license` directory, naming it `graphdb.license`

+3. Copy `.env.example` and rename it `.env`.
+Change the values if needed.

+4. In `build_frontend.Dockerfile`, set `REACT_APP_BACKEND_URL` to the publicly reachable address of the API.

-3. Run either...
+5. Run either...

+   1. **Frontend only:** `docker compose -f docker-compose-frontend.yml up`
-   1. **Database only:** `docker compose -f docker-compose-db.yml up`
+   2. **Database only:** `docker compose -f docker-compose-db.yml up`
-   2. **Whole backend:** `docker compose -f docker-compose-backend.yml up`
+   3. **Whole backend:** `docker compose -f docker-compose-backend.yml up`
-   3. **Whole application:** `docker compose up`
+   4. **Whole application:** `docker compose up`

-4. When the cluster is running and ready, go to http://localhost:7200 (or the externally reachable URL).
+6. When the cluster is running and ready, go to http://localhost:7200 (or the externally reachable URL).
 On the left side of the screen, go to "Setup" and then "Users and Access".
-Click "Create new user" and make a user with credentials matching the `GRAPHDB_USERNAME` and `GRAPHDB_PASSWORD`variables set in the compose file.
+Click "Create new user" and make a user with credentials matching the `GRAPHDB_USERNAME` and `GRAPHDB_PASSWORD`variables set in `.env`.
 Make sure the user has Read-access to the TK_SDG-repository.

-5. The database is now ready for connections
+7. **OPTIONAL:** If you want to add fictional data for the GDC-visualization, run `utils/datagen.py` after setting up the backend (see `utils/README.md` for more details).

-6. If you're running the backend or whole application, restart the cluster.
+8. If you're running the backend or whole application, restart the cluster.

-Ports:
+Default ports:

 - **DB:** 7200
 - **API:** 3001